jakeb91/cobloaf-engineering/docs/blog/posts/20250109-isbgpsafeyet.md

 103.21.244.0/22
 ```

-As you can see, Cloudflare state that `103.21.244.0/22` is a valid network that all peers should be accepting from their network.
+As you can see, Cloudflare state that `103.21.244.0/22` is a valid network that all peers should be accepting from their network, however they aren't announcing this route, only `103.214.244.0/24` is.

 ---